Pride Month 2025: Monuments In Delhi With A Queer History

 Tomb of Sarmad is located between Meena Bazaar and Jama MasjidWikimedia Commons

 The story behind this historical structure is one fueled by the quest for power.
 Located between Jama Masjid and Meena Bazaar, this tomb is dedicated to the Armenian Sufi saint and mystic Sarmad, who fell in love with a Hindu boy named Abhay Chand.
-But that's not how he met his unfortunate fate.

 A depiction of the Persian Jewish poet Sarmad Kashani, who is believed to have translated the Torah into PersianImage courtesy of the Walters Art Museum.

 As a mentor of Dara Shikoh, Sarmad was executed soon after in the footsteps of the Jama Masjid by Aurangzeb, who wanted to secure the throne without any interference.
-Sarmad's tomb is widely revered among the LGBTQ+ community as he was considered to be one of the earliest spiritual leaders to be vocal about his love for Chand.
+Sarmad's tomb is widely revered among the LGBTQIA+ community as he was considered to be one of the earliest spiritual leaders to be vocal about his love for Chand.

 Related Stories